thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/time/The_Trace.md

 ---
+collection: Harrypedia
-title: "The Trace"
+title: The Trace
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 The Trace is a curious thing, one that could be placed in a few different